NishanBhattarai327/NishanBhattarai327.github.io/README.md

 ## Future Improvements

 - Add more detailed project information to the Works section
-- Implement a contact form in the Contact section
+- Implement a functional backend for the contact form
 - Add animations and interactive elements
 - Incorporate a blog section